Friday, April 25, 2008

 I had a sofa bed that was upholstered in black and white, somewhere between houndstooth and zebra.
 The couch sat on a cheap oriental rug that defined some space in the center of the open room.
 It really tied the room together.
 On the end by the stairs and the hobo fridge, I kept my dresser near the low closet.
 My desk and stereo were in the space on the other end of the room.
 A stack of vinyl records, three and half feet tall, with a lamp on top, functioned as an end table.

 My girlfriend at the time was still back on campus at MSU.
 We had this bizarre weekend tradition of White Russians and Chinese Food.
 Specifically, it was always Almond Chicken from Wong's Cantonese on Woodward Avenue.
 Wong's made the best Almond Chicken I've ever had.
 It wasn't the braised chicken, nuts and vegetables that probably comes to mind.
-It was a chicken breast battered, rolled in sliced almonds, then fried, cut into strips, served over rice and vegetables with fresh green onion sprinkled on top.
+It was a chicken breast battered, rolled in sliced almonds, then fried, cut into strips, and served over rice and vegetables with fresh green onion sprinkled on top.
 Magnificent!

 [Editor's Note: Checking in 2016, Wong's is reported as closed on Yelp]